BrianSturgis/Keg-Tracker/README.md

 - Adobe XD

+### `npm install`
+This app uses node.js.
+If you do not already have node.js installed, visit https://nodejs.org/en/download/ and install.
+After installing node,
+- navigate to the root directory of the cloned repo in a as Command Prompt or Git Bash.
+- Type in "npm install".
+- Type in "npm run build".

+### `npm run build`
+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.